The Ultimate UI/UX Design Guide for 2024

 Prototypes

 Prototyping involves creating interactive prototypes that simulate how a product or service will function in its final form.
 Prototypes are useful for testing user interactions, validating design decisions, and collecting user feedback before investing resources into implementation.
-They can help ensure that the product or service meets user needs and expectations by providing an interactive environment to test and refine ideas.

 In the case of the Discover mobile app, we created detailed flow diagrams during the UX phase to explore all potential use cases for receiving and activating a credit card.
 Multiple iterations of these prototypes were tested on iOS and Android to find the most user-friendly approach, ensuring an optimal onboarding experience and user feature discovery.